Spintronics for image recognition: performance benchmarking via data-driven simulations: Conclusion

 \section{Conclusion}

-We designed an echo-state network based on hardware non-linear spintronics oscillators called STVOs.
-This neuromorphic system aims at solving cognitive tasks more energy-efficiently than conventional software solutions.
-The system has a simple architecture and only requires the learning of a small part of the involved parameters.
-Moreover, the learning can be performed by simply using the Moore-Penrose pseudoinverse, and all the nonlinear treatment of the data takes place in a fixed and random reservoir.
+We designed an extreme learning machine based on non-linear spintronics oscillators called STVOs.
+This approach aims at solving cognitive tasks more energy-efficiently than conventional software solutions by leveraging the low power consumption of STVOs as nonlinear data processors.
+The system has a simple architecture and only requires the learning of the readout weights through linear regression, while the rest of the parameters is random and fixed.
+Moreover, the use of a single STVO delayed in time allows to further reduce the hardware complexity of the system, while still achieving state-of-the-art performance on the MNIST dataset.

-To overcome the limitations inherent to experimentally developing, optimizing and testing such a nanostructured system, we used ultrafast STVO simulations.
-This model yields an explicit expression for the STVO dynamics that we used as neuronal nonlinearity.
-This approach allows to simulate an entire STVO-based ESN accurately at ultra-high speed compared to previously available frameworks.
+To overcome the experimental load inherent to the optimization and testing of such a system, we used simulations of STVOs, allowing to obtain an explicit expression for the STVO dynamics that we used as neuronal nonlinearity.
+This approach allowed to simulate an entire STVO-based ELM several orders of magnitude faster than previously available frameworks.
+As DD-TEA has been quantitatively validated against micromagnetic simulations, the reference numerical method for STVO dynamics~\cite{araujo2022data,moureaux2023neuromorphic}, the present results rest on a physically grounded model.
+Experimental validation on a physical device remains an essential next step for assessing the influence of device and measurement noise on the distribution of the STVO responses.
+The simulation framework introduced here is precisely intended to prepare such experiments by narrowing the hyperparameter space beforehand.